VlanAsia/sunco-messaging-sample/README.md

 A Node.js webhook server that integrates with Sunshine Conversations to handle messaging interactions, OpenAI's GPT integration, and Zendesk support features.

+## Plugging in your own AI

+1. Replace the calling of OpenAI with your own AI model.
+2. This is in index.js file at line 55.

 ## Features

 - 🤖 AI-powered responses using OpenAI's GPT-3.5